Sia (consulting firm)

-Sia Partners is a management consulting firm that serves the following industries: banking, insurance, healthcare, telecommunications and media, energy, resources and utilities, transportation and logistics, industry and retail, government, and technology.
+Sia is a strategy and management consulting firm that serves the following industries: banking, technology, life science, insurance, telecommunications and media, energy, resources and utilities, transportation and logistics, healthcare, industry and retail, and government.
 The firm is totally independent from providers of software and audit firms.

-The group has an international presence with 40 offices across 19 countries, and counts 2,800 consultants with a projected revenue of US$435 million (2022/2023).
-Sia Partners is run by an international management team and organized as a partnership.
+The firm has an international presence with 48 offices across 19 countries, and counts 3,000 consultants with a projected revenue of US$435 million (2022/2023).
+Sia is run by an international management team and organized as a partnership.